mkrd/Swift-BigInt/README.md

 big.rawData() // Returns internal structure
 ```

-## The following Operators work with BInt:
+## The following Operators work with BInt
 ```swift
 // Operating on Int and BInt result in a typecast to BInt